 Instance type: m1.small

 However, each instance has certain unique metadata.

-The data available to instances is categorized into metadata and user-supplied data.
-The following table lists the categories of metadata.
+The following table lists the categories of instance metadata.

 ||The AMI ID used to launch the instance.||1.0|

 ||If you started more than one instance at the same time, this value indicates the order in which the instance was launched.
 The value of the first instance launched is 0.||1.0|

 ||The path to the AMI's manifest file in Amazon S3.
 If you used an

 EBS-backed AMI to launch the instance, the returned result is

 ||The AMI IDs of any instances that were rebundled to create this